Bobby Jindal: Early life and education

-Piyush Jindal was born on June 10, 1971 in Baton Rouge, Louisiana to immigrant Punjabi Hindu parents.
+Jindal was born on June 10, 1971, in Baton Rouge, Louisiana, to immigrant Indian Punjabi Hindu parents.
 He is the first of two sons of Raj (née Gupta) and Amar Jindal, from Punjab, India.
 His father is a civil engineer and graduate of Guru Nanak Dev University and Punjab University.
-His mother is a graduate of Rajasthan University and worked in nuclear physics at the Post Graduate Institute of Medical Education and Research in Chandigarh.
-Before migrating to the United States, both his parents were lecturers at an Indian engineering college.
+His mother is a graduate of Rajasthan University and worked in nuclear physics at the Postgraduate Institute of Medical Education and Research in Chandigarh.
+Before migrating to the United States, both of his parents were lecturers at an Indian engineering college.

 At the time of their move to the U.S., Raj Jindal was to be a doctoral candidate in physics.
 They left Malerkotla, Punjab in January 1971, six months before their son was born.
 Jindal's paternal grandfather was a merchant from Khanpur, Samrala and his maternal grandfather was a Ferozepur banker.

 The family settled near Louisiana State University.
 Jindal attended Baton Rouge Magnet High School, graduating in 1988.
 While in high school, he competed in tennis tournaments, started various enterprises such as a computer newsletter, retail candy business, and a mail-order software company.
 He spent free time working in the stands at LSU football games.

-Jindal graduated from Brown University in 1992 at the age of 20, with honors in two majors, biology and public policy.
+Jindal graduated from Brown University in 1992 at the age of 20, with honors in two majors: biology and public policy.

 Jindal was admitted to the Program in Liberal Medical Education (PLME), guaranteeing him a place at Brown Medical School.
 He did not pursue his Medical Doctorate.
 Jindal has been credited with leading Brown University's College Republicans student group.

 Jindal was named to the 1992 USA Today All-USA Academic Team.
 He applied to and was accepted by both Harvard Medical School and Yale Law School, but studied as a Rhodes Scholar where he received an MLitt in political science with an emphasis in health policy from New College, Oxford in 1994.
 The subject of his thesis was "A needs-based approach to health care".